 An adult guardianship may include an individual that is either mentally incapable of taking care of themselves or physically unable to do so.
 According to the Council of Probate Judges of Georgia, the guardianship is usually handled in probate court where guardians provide financial management and must file physical and mental status updates of the ward yearly.

 Petitioning for guardianship of an adult or minor can be stressful with high emotions.
-With over 22 years of experience serving Columbus, Ga and the surrounding area, the attorneys at Phillips & Sellers, the best child custody lawyers near me, will guide you through this judicial process and other family law matters.
+With over 22 years of experience serving Columbus, Ga and the surrounding area, the attorneys at Phillips & Sellers, will guide you through this judicial process and other family law matters.
 Best guardianship attorneys near me.

 Contact us if you have more questions and to schedule your initial consultation.